pingcap/tidb/docs/design/2022-03-25-non-transactional-dml.md

 #### Syntax
 The syntax:
 - `BATCH ON <column_name> LIMIT <batch_size> <DML>` is the complete form
-- `SPLIT LIMIT <batch_size> <DML>` is the shorter form.
+- `BATCH LIMIT <batch_size> <DML>` is the shorter form.
 The shard column will be automatically selected from a PK column if possible.
 But it may return an error and require the user to specify the shard column.

 In the first step only `DELETE` is going to be supported, but `UPDATE` and `INSERT INTO SELECT` are also worth considering.